KittyGiraudel/site/_posts/2013-07-15-understanding-sass-lists.md

 Instead of using `append(..)` and setting the 3rd parameter to `comma` we implicitly do it via removing the function and using a comma right after `$selector`.

 ## Final words

-> Having a very permissive syntax can be complicated.

 The three versions we saw in the previous section work like a charm, <span style="text-decoration: line-through">the one you should use is really up to you</span> _although the one with `append(..)` is definitely the cleaner way of handling this.
 You can also do it in some other more complicated and dirty ways._